*Please note that some of our services may be restricted due to Covid-19.

-There are 30 single bedrooms altogether, there is a large communal dining room and two lounges.
+There are 28 single bedrooms and 1 double room, there is a large communal dining room and two lounges.

 Do the rooms have en-suite facilities?

-28 of our rooms have en-suite facilities (toilet and sink).
-The 2 remaining rooms have a sink unit only.
+All of our rooms have en-suite facilities (toilet and sink).
+3 rooms also include an en-suite shower.
 There is a bathroom and shower room on each floor.

 Can residents bring their own furniture?

 Yes.
 Rooms are fully furnished, however some residents like to bring their own furniture such as bookcases or tables.
 It can depend on the size or layout of the room what you can bring in.
 Photos, pictures or shelves can be put up to make it feel more homely.

 Can residents change rooms at a later date?

 Yes, as long as this will be beneficial to the resident.
 Sometimes the Home can request a room move, such as a resident moving to a ground floor room.